What does it mean when an offering is oversubscribed?

 How can I maximize my chance of participating in an offering that is likely to become oversubscribed?

 Some offerings have been fully subscribed in under 10 minutes in the past.
 Other times, it takes longer.
-To maximize your chance of participating in an offering that is likely to subscribe rapidly, you should submit your offer as soon as the gold "Invest Now" button becomes available.
-The "Invest Now" button will become available at the start of the webinar.
-Please note, you can withdraw your offer at anytime before remitting funds if you decide you no longer wish to complete your investment.
+To maximize your chance of participating in an offering that is likely to subscribe rapidly, please be prepared to submit your offer as soon as the gold "Invest Now" button becomes available at the exact time stated on the offering detail page.
+As a reminder, all of the offering documents are available on the offering detail page well in advance of the investment window opening, so that you can complete your due diligence prior to making your decision to invest.

 I have a scheduling conflict and am not available at the time of offering launch.
 Can CrowdStreet help?